php-fig/fig-standards/proposed/psr-storage/README.md

 Storage Interface
 ================

-This proposal is to establish a standard in storage libraries.
+This proposal is to establish a standard in communications with storage libraries.

 The goal is to establish a standard in read, write, update and delete operations on storage libraries and/or interfaces.
 Applications, frameworks and libraries